 - Yelapa ✔ – small coastal town south of Puerto Vallarta famous for its pie.
 It can only be reached by taking a boat down the coast.

 - Islas Marietas ✔ – commonly referred to as Mexico’s Galapagos, these islands that were formerly used by the Mexican army for target practice.
+They are home the thousands of birds.

 What can I say about Mexico City other than it’s like no other city anywhere.
 Everyone should visit it at least once.
 It’s huge, somewhat complicated and maybe even a little – okay a lot – overwhelming but still welcoming all at the same time.
 You could spend years there and never see it all.
 Although, to get you started check out these Things to do in Mexico City.